This site requires a more recent version of Adobe Flash Player to function properly.

 High core deposits and low cost of funding:

-Wells Fargo has the highest net interest margin (interest earned on earning assets minus interest paid on funding sources as a percentage of interest earning assets) of 4.59% (13-year average 2001-2013) which is significantly higher than the peer group average of 3.20% in the banking industry.
-The peer group includes banks like Citigroup, JPMorgan Chase and Bank of America.
+Wells Fargo has a net interest margin (interest earned on earning assets minus interest paid on funding sources as a percentage of interest earning assets) of 4.1% (11-year average over 2005-2015) which is significantly higher than that for its peers Citigroup, JPMorgan Chase and Bank of America.

 High net interest margins at Wells Fargo are largely attributed to its large average core deposits (which include noninterest-bearing deposits, interest-bearing checking, savings certificates, market rate and other savings, and certain foreign deposits).
 Nearly two-thirds of Wells Fargo's funding comes from deposits, much higher than the peer average of under 50%.